rma0429/RyanKBSongList/content/Ryan KB-Song List/Just the way you are.md

 ---
-title: Just the way you are -
+title: Just the way you are - Bruno Mars
 tags:
   - Singer/StephanieH/F
   - Singer/小丰/Gb